Kong/docs.konghq.com/src/gateway/understanding-kong/how-to/router-atc.md

 ---

-Expressions can describe routes or paths as patterns using regular expressions.
-This how-to guide will walk through switching to the new router, and configuring routes with the new expressive domain specific language, expressions.
+Expressions can describe routes or paths as patterns using logical expressions.
+This how-to guide will walk through switching to the new router, and configuring routes with the new expressive domain specific language.
 For a list of all available operators and configurable fields please review the [reference documentation](/gateway/latest/reference/router-operators).

 ## Prerequisite

 Edit [kong.conf](/gateway/latest/kong-production/kong-conf) to contain the line `router_flavor = expressions` and restart {{site.base_gateway}}.
+Note: once you enable expressions, the match fields that traditionally exist on the Route object (such as `paths`, `methods`) will no longer be configurable and you must specify Expressions in the `atc` field.

 ## Create routes with Expressions